zhaolingshan/tp/docs/UserGuide.md

 ### 1.3 Introduction <a name="Introduction"></a>

-So what exactly is **MyMods**?
+So what exactly is **MyMods**:100:?
 It is a desktop app for tracking modules and grades, optimized for use for students who prefer typing via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-With **MyMods**, you are able to keep track of your module results efficiently, easily make S/U decisions, and view your academic progress. **MyMods** is available for the Linux, Unix, Windows XP and Mac OS X operating systems.
+With **MyMods**:100:, you are able to keep track of your module results efficiently, easily make S/U decisions, and view your academic progress. **MyMods**:100: is available for the Linux, Unix, Windows XP and Mac OS X operating systems.

 ### 1.4 Glossaries <a name="Glossaries"></a>